FIRMS Frequently Asked Questions

-What is the difference between NRT and Standard quality fire data?
+What are the key differences between NRT and Standard quality fire data?

-Standard data products are an internally consistent, well-calibrated record of the Earth’s geophysical properties to support science.
-Near real-time (NRT) fire products are generated within approx 3 hours of satellite observation to meet the needs of the applications community.
-To facilitate this a number of changes have been made to the standard processing approach: data downlinked from the satellite are sorted, processed and delivered in an expedited manner (as Session-based Production Data Sets).
-They key difference between the NRT fire products and those for standard science processing are the data used to determine the precise location and tilt of the satellite.
-Standard products use definitive geo-location (attitude and ephemeris) data provided daily, whereas NRT products use predicted geo-location provided by the instrument’s Global Positioning System (GPS) or an approximation of navigational data (depending on platform).
-Terra and VIIRS have an on-board GPS, therefore captured data can be processed immediately with its supplied predicted navigational data.
-However, Aqua does not have an on-board GPS, so for immediate processing it requires spacecraft housekeeping data and predicted ephemeris.
+Standard data products are an internally consistent, well-calibrated record of Earth’s geophysical properties to support science.
+Near real-time (NRT) fire products are generated within approximately 3 hours of a satellite observation to meet the needs of the applications community.
+To facilitate this, a number of changes have been made to the standard processing approach: Data downlinked from the satellite are sorted, processed, and delivered in an expedited manner (as Session-based Production Data Sets).

-Routines used to derive Level 2 products, such as fire do not make use of ancillary data and so their codes are identical to the ones used in standard operations.
+Routines used to derive Level 2 products (such as fire) do not make use of ancillary data, and so their codes are identical to the ones used in standard operations.
+However, please note:

 What are the different sources of fire data in FIRMS?

-MODIS NRT C6 (MCD14DL) are the NRT MODIS Collection 6 data processed by LANCE FIRMS.
+- MODIS NRT C6.1 (MCD14DL) are the NRT MODIS (Terra and Aqua) Collection 6.1 data processed by NASA LANCE FIRMS

-MCD14ML are the standard quality data processed by the MODIS Fire Team Science Computing Facility at the University of Maryland.
-These are available with a 2-3 month lag through the Archive Download Tool and can be viewed and queried in Fire Map.
+- MCD14ML provided by FIRMS are a subset of the standard quality data processed by the MODIS Fire Team Science Computing Facility at the University of Maryland.
+These are available with a 2-3 month lag through the Archive Download Tool and can be viewed and queried in Fire Map

-VIIRS 375 m (VNP14IMGTDL_NRT) is the NRT VIIRS active fire data processed by LANCE FIRMS.
+- VIIRS 375 m NRT active fire data are available from Suomi NPP (VNP14IMGTDL_NRT) and NOAA-20 (VJ114IMGTDL_NRT).
+These are processed by NASA LANCE FIRMS

 How often are the active fire data acquired?

-The MODIS instrument on board the Terra and Aqua EOS satellites acquire data continuously providing global coverage every 1-2 days.
-Terra (EOS AM) passes over the equator at approximately 10:30 am and 10:30 pm each day, Aqua (EOS PM) satellite passes over the equator at approximately 1:30 pm and 1:30 am.
-There are at least 4 daily MODIS observations for almost every area on the equator, with the number of overpasses increasing (due to overlapping orbits) closer to the poles.
+The MODIS instruments aboard the Terra and Aqua EOS satellites acquire data continuously, providing global coverage every 1-2 days.
+Terra (EOS AM) passes over the equator at approximately 10:30 a.m. and 10:30 p.m., Mean Local Time (MLT), each day; Aqua (EOS PM) passes over the equator at approximately 1:30 p.m. and 1:30 a.m., MLT.
+There are at least 4 daily MODIS observations for almost every area on the equator, with the number of observations increasing (due to overlapping orbits) closer to the poles.

-The VIIRS instrument on board the Suomi-NPP satellite also acquires data continuously.
+The VIIRS instruments aboard the Suomi NPP and NOAA-20 satellites also acquire data continuously.
 The 3,040 km VIIRS swath enables ≈15% image overlap between consecutive orbits at the equator, thereby providing full global coverage every 12 hours.
-Suomi-NPP has a nominal (equator-crossing) overpass times at 1:30pm and 1:30am.
+Suomi NPP has a nominal (equator-crossing) observation times at 1:30 p.m., MLT, and 1:30 a.m., MLT.
+NOAA-20 operates about 50 minutes ahead of Suomi NPP.
 Thanks to its polar orbit, mid-latitudes will experience 3-4 looks a day.

 For what dates are the fire data available?

-The MODIS data is available from from November 2000 (for Terra) and from July 2002 (for Aqua) to the present.
-VIIRS 375 m data is currently available from 8 January 2016.
-The full VIIRS archive (2012 to the present) should be available late 2017.
+MODIS data are available from November 2000 (for Terra) and from July 2002 (for Aqua) to the present.
+VIIRS 375 m data are currently available from 20 January 2012 to the present.

 How are fires detected by satellite?

 Fire detection is performed using a contextual algorithm that exploits the strong emission of mid-infrared radiation from fires.
-The MODIS algorithm examines each pixel of the MODIS swath, and ultimately assigns to each one of the following classes: missing data, cloud, water, non-fire, fire, or unknown.
-More information can be found in: Giglio, L., Descloitres, J., Justice, C. O. and Kaufman, Y. 2003.
+The MODIS algorithm examines each pixel of the MODIS swath, and ultimately assigns to each pixel of the following classes: missing data, cloud, water, non-fire, fire, or unknown.
+More information can be found in: Giglio, L., Descloitres, J., Justice, C. O., & Kaufman, Y. (2003).
 An enhanced contextual fire detection algorithm for MODIS.
-Remote Sensing of Environment 87:273-282. doi: 10.1016/S0034-4257(03)00184-6
+Remote Sensing of Environment, 87: 273-282. doi: 10.1016/S0034-4257(03)00184-6

 In keeping with MODIS, the VIIRS algorithm is a hybrid thresholding and contextual algorithm using radiometric signals from 4 micron and 11 micron bands (M13 and M15, respectively) and additional bands and a suite of tests for internal cloud mask and rejection of false alarms.
-The product consists of simple file containing primarily latitude & longitude data for those pixels classified as thermal anomalies.
+The product consists of simple file containing primarily latitude and longitude data for those pixels classified as thermal anomalies.
 More information can be found in: Schroeder, W., Oliva, P., Giglio, L., & Csiszar, I. A. (2014).
 The New VIIRS 375m active fire detection data product: algorithm description and initial assessment.
-Remote Sensing of Environment, 143, 85-96. doi:10.1016/j.rse.2013.12.008 PDF
+Remote Sensing of Environment, 143: 85-96. doi: 10.1016/j.rse.2013.12.008 PDF

 Why was a particular fire not detected?